tcltk/tcl/doc/dev/value-history.md

 with the issue of binary safety, and several systems of the day made use of solutions.
-Electronic mail systems had to deal with the ability to pass arbitrary binary data through systems where binary safety of all the components could no be assumed.
+Electronic mail systems had to deal with the ability to pass arbitrary binary data through systems where binary safety of all the components could not be assumed.
 The solution was to define a number of encoding schemes.
 Tcl 7 did not take this approach.
 Any encoding defined to support the **NUL** byte would have to borrow from some byte sequence already representing itself.
 It must have been judged that the utility of the **NUL**